 "FedEx Invoice Ready", "PO Copy", "Atlas Home Products", "Talkline Communications" and "Swedish Energy Agency" are some examples of other malware-spreading spam campaigns.
 This mail can have a wide variety of disguises.
-Scam emails are usually presented as "official", "important", "urgent", "priority" and similar; the letters may even be disguised as mail from legitimate companies, organizations, institutions, service providers and other entities.
-However, deceptive emails are not used just to proliferate malicious programs, they are also used for phishing and other scams.
-Regardless of what this mail claims, offers, requests or demands, the end-goal is always the same - to generate profit for the scammers / cyber criminals behind it.
-It is strongly advised to exercise caution with received emails.
+Scam emails are usually presented as "official", "important", "urgent", "priority" and similar, and the messages may even be disguised as mail from legitimate companies and organizations, institutions, service providers and other entities.
+Deceptive emails are not used just to proliferate malicious programs, they are also used for phishing and other scams.
+Regardless of what this mail claims, offers, requests or demands, the end-goal is always the same: to generate profit for the scammers/cyber criminals behind it.
+You are strongly advised to exercise caution with all received emails.

 How did "TNT EXPRESS Email Virus" infect my computer?

-To avoid infecting the system with malware distributed via spam mail, it is expressly advised against opening suspicious and/or irrelevant emails, especially any attachments or links present in them.
-Additionally, it is recommended to only use Microsoft Office versions released after 2010.
-However, malicious programs are not exclusive distributed via spam campaigns.
-Malware is also proliferated through untrustworthy download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation tools ("cracks") and fake updaters.
-Therefore, it is important to only download from official/verified sources, activate and update programs with tools/functions provided by legitimate developers.
+To avoid infecting the system with malware distributed via spam mail, you are strongly advised against opening suspicious and/or irrelevant emails, especially those with any attachments or links present in them.
+Additionally, you are advised to only use Microsoft Office versions released after 2010, however, malicious programs are not exclusively distributed via spam campaigns.
+Malware is also proliferated through untrusted download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation tools ("cracks") and fake updaters.
+Therefore, it is important to only download from official/verified sources, and activate and update programs with tools/functions provided by legitimate developers.
 To protect device integrity and user privacy, it is crucial to have a reputable anti-virus/anti-spyware suite installed.
 This software must be kept updated, used to perform regular system scans and to remove detected threats and issues.
-If you've already opened "TNT EXPRESS Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you have already opened "TNT EXPRESS Email Virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

-Text presented in the "TNT EXPRESS" scam email letter:
+Text presented in the "TNT EXPRESS" scam email message:

 Subject: Consignment Notification: You Have A Package With Us